CISSP-Study-Resources

 • Organizations use both physical and logical access controls to protect them

-• Identification is the process of a subject claiming, or professing, an identity
+• Identification: the process of a subject claiming, or professing, an identity; subjects claim an identity through identification

-• Authentication verifies the subject’s identity by comparing one or more authentication factors against a database holding authentication info for users
+• Authentication: verifies the subject’s identity by comparing one or more authentication factors against a database holding authentication info for users; subjects prove their identity by providing authentication credentials

 • The three primary authentication factors are something you know, something you have, and something you are